-One of the first things we recommend you do when you buy a new camera (particularly a DSLR), is buy a new camera strap.
-Not only are stock straps uncomfortable, they’re a great advertisement for thieves.
+One of the first things we recommend you do when you get a new camera (particularly a DSLR), is buy a new camera strap.
+Not only are stock straps uncomfortable, they’re like a big flashing beacon for thieves.

-Since their first models have hit the market, they’ve broadened their line to include straps for more specific needs.
-As an active adventure travel photographer, they sent me a BlackRapid Sport Strap to try out in the wild.
+Since the first models hit the market, the range has broadened to include straps for more specific needs.
+As an active adventure travel photographer, the company sent me a BlackRapid Sport Strap to try out in the wild.

 How the BlackRapid System Works

 At first, it was admittedly a little strange to have my camera dangling upside-down at my side.
-It didn’t take long to become not only comfortable with it there, but enjoying where the camera grip was positioned: ready for action.
+It didn’t take long, though, to become not only comfortable with it there, but enjoying where the camera grip was positioned: ready for action.

 The BlackRapid Sport Strap Slim